Suesanz/Shop-With-us/README.md

 ## HOW TO SET UP?

-1. Run command  ````npm install````
+1. Run command  ````npm install````.
-2. To make sign in working register your app from facebook and twitter from their developer page.The client id and client secret used here in strategies are just some random number(obviously).
+2. To make sign in working register your app from facebook and twitter from their developer page.
+The client id and client secret used here in strategies are just some random number(obviously).
-3. Run command * node server.js * and open the respective port mentioned in your browser.
+3. Run command ````node server.js```` and open the respective port mentioned in your browser.